Parasitic RF-SQUIDs in superconducting qubits due to wirebonds: Introduction

 Superconducting micro-circuits provide a tremendous test-bed to explore quantum coherence in electrically controlled solid-state systems.
 Different types of custom-tailored quantum two-state-systems (qubits) can be constructed from discrete eigenmodes of resonant circuits which combine the nonlinear inductance of Josephson tunnel junctions with capacitive and inductive elements\cite{reviewsiddiqi2021,reviewkrasnok2024}.
 In recent years, this architecture has become a leading platform in the pursuit to realize large-scale quantum processors~\cite{reviewkjaergaard2020}.
 Yet, it remains a challenge to keep the macroscopic qubits well isolated from their environment and modes in the controlling circuitry which open channels for decoherence~\cite{Muller:2017,parasiticModeshuang2021}.\\

 Qubits are typically operated in the microwave regime at resonance frequencies of a few GHz, and read out with weakly coupled and slightly detuned linear resonators that are accessed via on-chip transmission lines~\cite{reviewsiddiqi2021}.
 Both readout resonators and transmission lines are typically made from coplanar waveguides, where a central signal line is placed between two ground planes.\\ To suppress unwanted slot-line modes, where the currents in the two ground planes oscillate out-of-phase, the state-of-the-art approach is to use micro-fabricated airbridges~\cite{airbridgesabuwasib2013,airbridgeschen2014,airbridgedunsworth2018} that shorten the ground planes at regular distances.
 However, in academic research environments and in prototyping experiments, the additional effort of lithographic airbridge fabrication is often spared.
-Instead, it is common practice to connect the ground plane sections at a few positions by manually placed airbridge wirebonds.\\

-Here, we present evidence that parasitic Josephson junctions (p-JJs) may exist at flawed contacts between aluminum bonding wires and the natively oxidized aluminum film which is part of an on-chip ground plane or bond pad.
+Instead, it is common practice to connect the ground plane sections at a few positions by manually placed airbridge wirebonds.\\ \\ Here, we present evidence that parasitic Josephson junctions (p-JJs) may exist at flawed contacts between aluminum bonding wires and the natively oxidized aluminum film which is part of an on-chip ground plane or bond pad.
 This mechanism can give rise to a parasitic RF-SQUID (\psquid) that is formed by the p-JJ together with the inductances of involved wirebonds or lithographic connections which enclose the p-JJ in a superconducting loop.
 The quantized magnetic flux in the \psquid\ loop~\cite{RFSQUIDclarke2006} may then couple to neighboring qubits if they are based on SQUIDs, such as flux qubits~\cite{fluxqubitchiorescu2003} and fluxonium qubits\cite{fluxoniummanucharyan2009}, and if they employ DC-SQUIDs for tunability such as transmon qubits~\cite{KochTransmon} and their couplers~\cite{chen2014qubit}.
 Moreover, AC-coupling of the \psquid's oscillatory eigenstates may induce dispersive shifts and avoided level crossings in neighboring qubits and resonators.\\